michaelfromyeg/michaelfromyeg/README.md

 ## What I've done 📚

-- TA'd courses on data sciecne, computational models, introduction to functional programming, and introduction to programming for non-majors
+- TA'd courses on data science, computational models, introduction to functional programming, and introduction to programming for non-majors
 - Interned as a full stack software engineer where I built an application to support small businesses through the COVID-19 pandemic
 - Helped transition computer engineering courses to an online format for this past fall semester